wellcomecollection/wellcomecollection.org/toggles/README.md

 ## Feature development toggle

 Used to release a feature early, generally internally.
-We then devvelop the feature until we are happy for it to be released to the public.
+We then develop the feature until we are happy for it to be released to the public.
 These should expire over time.

 * create new toggle with `defaultValue: false`